MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/cards-format.md

 * [Markdown](#format-cards-with-markdown)
 * [HTML](#format-cards-with-html)

 Cards support formatting in the text property only, not in the title or subtitle properties.
-Formatting can be specified using a subset of XML or HTML formatting, or Markdown, depending on the card type.
-For current and future development of Adaptive Cards, using Markdown formatting is recommended.
+Formatting can be specified using a subset of XML or HTML formatting or Markdown, depending on the card type.
+For current and future development of Adaptive Cards, Markdown formatting is recommended.

 Formatting support differs between different card types.
 Rendering of the card can differ slightly between the desktop and the mobile Microsoft Teams clients, as well as Teams in the desktop browser.

 You can include an inline image with any Teams card.
 Images can be formatted as  `.png`, `.jpg`, or `.gif` files and must not exceed 1024 ×1024 px or 1 MB.
 Animated GIF is not supported.
 For more information, see [cards reference](./cards-reference.md#inline-card-images).

-You can format Adaptive Cards and O365 connector cards with Markdown that include certain supported styles.
+You can format Adaptive Cards and Office 365 connector cards with Markdown that include certain supported styles.

 ## Format cards with Markdown

 The following card types support Markdown formatting in Teams:

 * Adaptive Cards: Markdown is supported in Adaptive Card `Textblock` field, as well as `Fact.Title` and `Fact.Value`.
 HTML is not supported in Adaptive Cards.
-* O365 connector cards: Markdown and limited HTML is supported in Office 365 connector cards in the text fields.
+* O365 connector cards: Markdown and limited HTML is supported in O365 connector cards in the text fields.

 You can use newlines for Adaptive Cards using `\r` or `\n` escape sequences for newlines in lists.
 Formatting is different between the desktop and the mobile versions of Teams for Adaptive Cards.
 Card-based mentions are supported in web, desktop, and mobile clients.
 You can mask information using the information masking property within the Adaptive Card `Input.Text` input element.
 You can expand the width of an Adaptive Card using the `width` object.
 You can enable typeahead support within Adaptive Cards and filter the set of input choices as the user types the input.
 You can use the `msteams` property to add the ability to display images in stage view selectively.